 Night Eating Syndrome

-Night eating syndrome is characterized by waking from sleep to eat or consuming excess food after dinner.
+Night eating syndrome is characterized by eating in the middle of the night or excessive eating after dinner.
 Individuals with this disorder might have reduced appetites in the morning due to excessive eating the night before, and they might try to reduce the amount they eat during the day, knowing they are going to consume excessive amounts of food at night.
 Sleep problems are common, especially for the patients who wake up during the night to eat.
 This condition decreases the sleep quality of the person and causes them to be in a more depressed mood during the day.
 They may also experience a significant decrease in their daily life functionality.

-How Do You Do I Know If Have an Eating Disorder?
+How Do I Know If I Have an Eating Disorder?

-- Do you often think about your weight, your body shape, and food?
+- Do you often think about your weight, your body shape, or food?

 - Do you try to restrict the amount you eat to lose weight, or do you stop eating for long periods?